billynewport/datasurface/docs/DataPlatform.md

 ## Example DataPlatform implementations

-DataSurface is provided with a AWS Batch DataPlatform.
-You can read about it [here](aws/design.md).
+DataSurface is provided with a ZeroDataPlatform.
+You can read about it [here](zero/README.md).

 ## Packaging DataPlatforms as Docker containers